JonLim20/CIVIC-PIV/README.md

 ii.
 Pass 2 and pass 3 half of each other.
 For Landsat, 16 and 8pixels. iii.
 Correllation robustness= extreme

-14. All available PIV pairs calculated are archived in the PIV Data folder, under the "pivpairs" compressed folder

 **Step 5: Matlab**